Chickamauga and Chattanooga National Military Park, GeorgiaHistorical & Cultural Sites

 Who It's Best For

-Chickamauga and Chattanooga National Military Park is a destination that resonates with a diverse range of travelers.
-Our team confidently recommends it for:
+Chickamauga and Chattanooga National Military Park is a versatile destination that caters to a wide range of visitors.
+It's particularly ideal for:

 Getting There & Parking

-The Chickamauga Battlefield, home to the park's headquarters and primary visitor center, is primarily located in Fort Oglethorpe, Georgia.
-If you're coming from Interstate 75, take Exit 350 (Battlefield Parkway/Georgia 2) west towards Fort Oglethorpe.
-Turn left at the intersection of Battlefield Parkway and Lafayette Road, and the park entrance and visitor center will be about one mile ahead.
-From Interstate 24, take Exit 180 (U.S. Highway 27 South/Rossville Boulevard) to Fort Oglethorpe.
-Continue straight through the Battlefield Parkway intersection onto Lafayette Road, and the park entrance is approximately one mile further.
+For the Chickamauga Battlefield Visitor Center, the physical address is 3370 LaFayette Road, Fort Oglethorpe, GA 30742.
+If you're coming from Interstate 75, take Exit 350 onto Battlefield Parkway (GA Highway 2) west to Fort Oglethorpe.
+Turn left at the intersection of Battlefield Parkway and Lafayette Road, and the visitor center will be about a mile ahead on your right.
+From Interstate 24, take Exit 180 onto U.S. Highway 27 South (Rossville Boulevard) to Fort Oglethorpe.
+Continue straight through the intersection of Battlefield Parkway onto Lafayette Road, and the park entrance is one mile ahead.

 Parking